Fulop-Krisztian/netconfigs/Linux/Alpine postinstall.md

 ```

 > [!IMPORTANT]
-> This way issue gets updated if and interfaces goes up.
-It will not update automatically if no interface went up, which means that if you don't get an IP for some reason, you will see the last IP that the interface could get.
+> This way issue gets updated if any interface goes up.
+It will not update automatically if no interface went up, which means that if you don't get an IP for some reason, you will see the last IP that the interface had.